 It’s Thanksgiving and They’re Back…

 Thanksgiving break is the first official long break when students come home.
-Of course, many of us had a nice, long visit we can thank Hurricane Irma for, but that is still two months off from Thanksgiving.
-I do not know about you, but after two months of texts, phone calls, and Facetime, there is nothing like being able to hug your student for the first time….
+I do not know about you, but after nearly three months of texts, phone calls, and Facetime, there is nothing like being able to hug your student for the first time….
 And then the tug of war begins (sometimes hours after they arrive).

 At school, they come and go as they please.
 They keep their rooms (dorms, apartments, houses) the way they want, do laundry when they run out of clothes, have their personal belongings thrown everywhere (although this dropping of personal items everywhere was the norm before college for my daughters too).
 I feel strongly that it’s “my house; therefore my rules.”
 Just like when they lived at home, I have curfews and they must help with chores around the house.
 Family dinners and keeping the common areas clutter free are two of my biggest issues.
 I know we want them to love being home again, however, there have to be some ground rules that still are respected.